postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 If you see `No matching requests` listed in the __Response__ column, this may mean that your mock server is not setup correctly.
 Make sure [you have an example saved for the request](/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples/) in the collection you have the mock connected to.

-In the case of a service outage, you will get a 502/503/504 response.
-Please subscribe and check the Postman [status page](https://status.postman.com/) for updates if you encounter this.
+In the case of a service outage, you will get a `502`, `503`, or `504` response.
+Check the Postman [status page](https://status.postman.com/) for updates if you encounter this.

 ## Next steps